- SEO needs continuous optimization to stay ahead of competitors and search engine algorithm updates.

 - Despite significant time and resource investment, long-term SEO efforts can pay off with increased organic search traffic and business success.

 When you start a business or decide to finally invest in an online marketing budget, it’s perfectly normal to want to see results right away.
-You put time, effort, and money into something intangible, so it can be unnerving waiting around for any kind of return on investment.
-We’re here to tell you: we understand where you’re coming from, but also that measurable results are on the way.
+You put time, effort, and money into something intangible, so waiting around for any kind of return on investment can be unnerving.

 SEO is a process, not a deliverable

 You can’t sell an SEO.
 You can’t buy an SEO.
 You can’t measure an SEO.
 It can’t be compared to something like a web redesign or a press release because one of the biggest misconceptions about SEO is that it’s a one-time deliverable that can be checked off a to-do list.
 Think of SEO as less like the marathon trophy and more like the training process.
 You can’t win a marathon just by running one time.
 Instead, long-term SEO requires you to start small, scale up, and then repeat, repeat, repeat.
 From there, you need to take a look at your results and tweak them accordingly.

 To be successful in a marathon, you need more than just two feet.
 You need the right nutrition, the right training regimen, the right amount of sleep, etc. To nail down all of these functions, you need to test them all individually, so you can get them exactly right.

 Just like you run time trials before the big race, you’ll run trials of functions like content, link building, site optimization, etc. Then, you’ll either maintain the same strategy or make adjustments based on how you do it.

 Additionally, an SEO strategy requires constant attention and optimization.
 Search engine algorithms are constantly changing, and your competitors are constantly optimizing their websites too.
 This means that if you’re not actively working on your SEO, you’re likely falling behind.

 To be perfectly honest, SEO is COMPETITIVE!